Thorsten Hens: Biography

 Hens is Swiss Finance Institute professor of financial economics and director of the Swiss Banking Institute at the University of Zürich, Switzerland as well as a Fellow of Centre for Economic Policy Research and an adjunct professor of finance at the Norwegian School of Economics and Business Administration in Bergen.

 His research areas are—among others—evolutionary finance and behavioral finance.
 In researching how investors make their decisions, Hens draws on work in psychology and applies insights from biology in order to understand the dynamics of financial markets.
 He was one of the pioneers of evolutionary finance and cultural finance, where he conducted the first large-scale international test on risk- and time attitudes (INTRA).

 His consulting experience includes application of behavioral finance for private Banking and evolutionary finance for asset management.

-He studied at the University of Bonn and at DELTA in Paris, and previously held professorships at Stanford University and at the University of Bielefeld.
+He studied at the University of Bonn and at DELTA in Paris, and previously held professorships at Stanford University and Bielefeld University.